bbauska/meta-react-basics/README.md

 properties for type, quantity, and color.

-Remember that these properties consist of name-value pairs, and you can access the object\'s properties using dot notation.
+Remember that these properties consist of name-value pairs, and you can access the object&apos;s properties using dot notation.

 In React, you can use a similar technique to pass data from one component to another using the properties object or simply props.
 Props allow you to pass data from one component to another.
-It\'s helpful to think of props as arguments a component can accept and are passed using JSX syntax, much like HTML attributes.
+It&apos;s helpful to think of props as arguments a component can accept and are passed using JSX syntax, much like HTML attributes.

 Inside the function, you use the keyword props.
-Now that you\'re familiar with the concept of props, let\'s explore an example to send some props to a component and print them out in a React app.
+Now that you&apos;re familiar with the concept of props, let&apos;s explore an example to send some props to a component and print them out in a React app.

 Suppose you have the default code for the React app open in the index.js